DragoniteSpam/GMLocalize/README.md

 Note: I'm currently writing this for Game Maker Studio 1.
 If I ever finish this and there's demand for it, or if I get bored enough, I'll make a version for Game Maker Studio 2, also.

+24 October 2018: am working on a GMS2 version.
+No idea when it'll be done.

 # Usage
 1. Make sure you have Java installed.
 It should probably be at least Java 8, too.
 I don't know what happens if you try running this with like Java 5 or something.
 Probably nothing good.
 If you're interested in cloning this project, I'm guessing you already have that, though.